 4. Where can I see my business credit profile?

 There are several places you can go to view your business credit profile.
 All credit bureaus will give you access to view your score.
 They also want to ensure that your information and their records have the same accuracy.
 Therefore, it makes sense to review your profile regularly.
 There’s no penalty for inquiring about your business credit profile.

 5. What are the main business credit bureaus?

 If you don’t like your business credit score right now, don’t worry.
 There are ways to improve it, but it takes effort.
-Pay off your business credit often to keep the debt ratio low.
-Don’t wait for monthly statements to come; pay them off each week.
+Pay off your business credit card often to keep your debt ratio low.
+Do not wait for monthly statements; make payments every week.
 You can pay online or on your phone for easy convenience.

-Copyright © 2023 SCORE Association, SCORE.org
+Copyright © 2024 SCORE Association, SCORE.org

 Funded, in part, through a Cooperative Agreement with the U.S. Small Business Administration.
 All opinions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.